 PARTIES IN INTEREST — The petitioner(s), abutters, owners of land directly opposite on any public or private street or way, and abutters to the abutters within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town, and the Planning Board of every city or town abutting Winchendon.

-PERSON — A natural person, a partnership, a corporation, a trust or any other entity that has a right to contract, convey land, sue or be used under the laws of the commonwealth.
+PERSON — A natural person, a partnership, a corporation, a trust or any other entity that has a right to contract, convey land, sue or be sued under the laws of the commonwealth.

 PLANNING BOARD or BOARD — The Planning Board of the Town of Winchendon, established under MGL c.
 41, § 81A.